ngadiyar93/ngadiyar93.github.io/_pages/teaching.md

 nav_order: 6
 ---
 ## At the GE Research center
   - **Electric Machines A-course for Edison Engineers**
+  - An intermediate level course that teaches the fundamental principles behind rotating electric machines to Edison Engineers.
+  - Edison Engineers are early-career employees at GE Research that join with a Master's degree in a STEM field (not all are Electrical Engineers).
+  - Responsibilities: preparing course materials, teaching the course, creating assessments, and grading.

-## At the University of Wisconsin-Madison**
+## At the University of Wisconsin-Madison
   - **ECE 713: Electromagnetic Design of AC Machines**
-  - A flagship graduate level WEMEPC course that teaches the electromagnetic design of rotating machines from first principles.
+  - A advanced graduate level WEMEPC course that teaches the electromagnetic design of rotating machines from first principles.
   - Responsibilities: Mentoring students in an active learning class; Preparing in-class exercises, exams, homeworks and projects; Teaching class sessions on FEA analysis; Grading; Conducting office hours to clarify student queries.

   - **ECE 412: Power Electronic Circuits**